ahmetugsuz/Finland_Bus_Routes/README.md

 #### Requirements

 Docker:
-- Installation: Download and install Docker for your operating system from [Docker Installation](https://docs.docker.com/get-docker/)
+- **Installation:** Download and install Docker (Engine) for your operating system from [Docker Engine Installation](https://docs.docker.com/engine/install/).
+Docker Engine is core component of Docker that allows to build, run, manage container.
+To be able to pull container images from Docker Hub, you need to have the Docker Engine installed.

-1. Pull the database image:
+***Note:*** Docker Desktop is a comprehensive package that includes the Docker Engine.
+If you've already installed Docker Desktop, you have the Docker Engine installed and ready to use.

+1. **Pull the database image** from Docker Hub by typing the following command to a local folder on your machine:

        docker pull ahmettugsuz/all_bus_routes_finland:db-v1.0